 Loans with renegotiated terms are loans that have been restructured due to deterioration in the borrower's financial position and where the Group has made concessions that it would not otherwise consider.
+The revised terms usually include extending maturity, changing timing of interest payments and amendments to the terms of the loan covenants.
 Once the loan is restructured it remains in this category independent of satisfactory performance after restructuring.